Misterdjack/global-citizen-open/README.md

 - https://projects.propublica.org/api-docs/congress-api/endpoints/

-## "This project is licensed under the terms of the MIT license.""
+## "This project is licensed under the terms of the MIT license."